 Kyoto, situated in the Kansai region, is widely recognized as Japan’s cultural epicenter.
 Its rich cultural heritage is illustrated well by its abundance of historical sites.
 Kiyomizu-dera Temple and the Fushimi Inari Shrine, along with charming age-old streets like Gion and Pontocho, epitomize Kyoto’s appeal.

 Located in the southern part of the Chubu region along the Pacific Ocean, Shizuoka is a beacon of cultural, historical, and natural significance.
-The prefecture’s capital, Shizuoka City, serves as the hub of the region.
-While Hamamatsu City, the area’s most populous city, is celebrated for its gyoza dumplings.
+The prefecture’s capital, Shizuoka City, serves as the hub of the region, while Hamamatsu City, the area’s most populous city, is celebrated for its gyoza dumplings.

 The prefecture is most famous for Mount Fuji, Japan’s tallest mountain peak, which straddles the borders between Yamanashi and Shizuoka prefectures.
 It’s a beautiful area to live in if you enjoy the slower countryside lifestyle.

-The Shikoku region, particularly the Tokushima Prefecture, is a wonderful place to live.
+The Shikoku region, particularly Tokushima Prefecture, is a wonderful place to live.
 It’s renowned for the Awa Odori Dance Festival, which is held every summer during the Obon Lantern Festival.
 Apart from the festival, the prefecture boasts several other attractions.

 You’ll find the iconic Kazura Bridge, which is constructed from over five tons of intertwined vines; Mt.
-Bizan, a symbol of Tokushima City, offering panoramic views of the Awaji Island and Kii Peninsula on clear days; and small waterways through the city where boats offer sightseeing tours.
+Bizan, a symbol of Tokushima City, offering panoramic views of Awaji Island and the Kii Peninsula on clear days; and small waterways through the city where boats offer sightseeing tours.

 In general, Shikoku is a much cheaper place to live because it’s separated from the main island of Japan.